southernlabs/tnft-generator/readme.md

 ## 🚀 Deploying

-This example shows up how to deploy collection to Devnet.
+This example shows up how to deploy collection to the actual network.

 - Prepare your Multisig wallet (With balance more than 20 EVER ).
 It will be used to deploy and interact with contracts.
 - Make sure all previous steps are complete (images and traits are generated and uploaded).
 - Navigate to "true-nft" directory: `cd true-nft`
 - Put Multisig wallet address and keys into `.env` file in `components/true-nft-core` directory.
 There is already `.env.example` file, just replace data and rename this file.
+- `components/true-nft-core/.env` file must contains: `NETWORK=` - one of the networks: *LOCAL, DEVNET, MAINNET, FLD*, `MULTISIG_ADDRESS=`, `MULTISIG_PUBKEY=`, `MULTISIG_SECRET=` should also be set with predeployed SetCodeMultisig wallet.
+Also make sure this wallet has enough balance.
 - Run `yarn deploy`
 - Don't forget to save NFT Root address, Minter address, and keys (Without it you lost access to your collection).
 They are printed to console.
 - Now you can call `MintNft` method of Minter smart contract and mint first NFT in your collection.